Bull Ring, Birmingham: Toponym

-History
+History of the markets

 The market legally began in 1154 when Peter de Bermingham, a local landowner, obtained a Charter of Marketing Rights from King Henry II.
 Initially, a textile trade began developing in the area and it was first mentioned in 1232 in a document, in which one merchant is described as a business partner to William de Bermingham and being in the ownership of four weavers, a smith, a tailor and a purveyor.
 Seven years later, another document described another mercer in the area.
 Within the next ten years, the area developed into a leading market town and a major cloth trade was established.

-The name Mercer Street is first mentioned in the Survey of Birmingham of 1553.
+The area was first mentioned as "the Bulrynge" during a c.
+1529 survey of the area, and the name Mercer Street is first mentioned in the Survey of Birmingham of 1553.
 This was a result of the prominence of the area in the cloth trade.
 In the 16th century and 17th century, Mercer Street rapidly developed and became cramped.
 In the early 18th century Mercer Street was known as Spicer Street, reflecting the growing grocery and meat trade that had begun to take over from the cloth trade.
 By the end of the century the street was known as Spiceal Street.
 Despite being overcrowded and cramped, many houses on the street had gardens as indicated by an advertisement for a residential property in 1798.
 Houses were constructed close to St Martin's Church, eventually encircling it.
 These became known as the Roundabout Houses.

 On a map produced by Westley in 1731, other markets had developed nearby including food, cattle and corn markets with other markets located nearby on the High Street.
 This corn market was moved to the Corn Exchange on Carrs Lane in 1848.
 The Bull Ring developed into the main retail market area for Birmingham as the town grew into a modern industrial city.

 The earliest known building for public meetings in the town with any architectural record is the High Cross, which stood within the Bull Ring.
 The last known construction work was in 1703; it was demolished in 1784.
-It was also known as the Old Cross, to distinguish it from the Welch Cross, and was also nicknamed the Butter Cross due to farmwives selling dairy produce beneath its arches.
+The cross was also known as the Old Cross, to distinguish it from the Welch Cross, and was also nicknamed the Butter Cross due to farmwives selling dairy produce beneath its arches.

 A series of events in Birmingham's political history saw the area become a popular meeting place for demonstrations and speeches from leaders of working class movements during the 1830s and 1840s.